slior/adrflow/README.md

 This grew out of my need to have this kind of tool when working in a Windows OS.
 The only option I found was the [ADR tools](https://github.com/npryce/adr-tools) project, which didn't work as easily in Windows.
 Still, it inspired this project.

 This project is implemented as a series of Node.js scripts, with the relevant packages to support different functionality.
 It is packaged as a single binary using [pkg](https://github.com/zeit/pkg).
 Using `pkg` allows us also to package this as an executable for other platforms.

+As a tool, the ADR flow is implemented with a simple command line interface (CLI).
+This is intended to offer both a simple operation, and thus flexibility.
+It is also intended to be used in conjunction with other command lines.
+So where applicable, some command outputs can be pipelined for example.

 ## Usage